keithbuhler/keithbuhler.github.io/phl200fall.md

 * To become more thoughtful human beings in the pursuit of goodness, truth, and beauty.

 ### Course Outline

-*The online version is always up to date.
-Any paper version is subject to minor changes due to weather, illness, etc. Each date tells you the reading due and the topic.
-Each date also includes detailed lecture notes because students asked for them to help prepare.*
+*Subject to minor changes.
+The online version is always up to date.
+Each date tells you the reading due, topic, and provides detailed notes to help you prepare.*

 --------

+1

 **T Jan 12 -- Syllabus**
 Class preview: This class will be awesome.
 It’s a lot of reading, so you have to work hard.
 But more importantly, you have to think hard.
 Today we’ll get to know each other and our expectations, how to get an A, etc..
 I’ll give you three personal problems philosophy can (maybe) help you with.